nestjs/docs.nestjs.com/content/security/authentication.md

 export const Public = () => SetMetadata(IS_PUBLIC_KEY, true);
 ```

 In the file above, we exported two constants.
-One being our metadata key named `IS_PUBLIC_KEY`, and the other being our new decorator itself that we’re going to call `Public` (we can alternatively name it `SkipAuth`).
+One being our metadata key named `IS_PUBLIC_KEY`, and the other being our new decorator itself that we’re going to call `Public` (you can alternatively name it `SkipAuth` or `AllowAnon`, whatever fits your project).

 Now that we have a custom `@Public()` decorator, we can use it to decorate any method, as follows: